AndrewGuerrero/ng-caryll/content/effective_cpp.md

 **Things to Remember**

-- `exception`-safe function leak no resources and allow no data structures to become corrupted, even when `exception`s are `throw`n.
+- `exception`-safe functions leak no resources and allow no data structures to become corrupted, even when `exception`s are `throw`n.
 Such functions offer basic, strong, and `nothrow` guarantees.
 - The strong guarantee can often be implemented via copy-and-`swap`, but the strong guarantee is